Graduate studies at the Department of Mathematical and Statistical Sciences

 The Department includes world leading experts in modern algebra, algebraic groups, algebraic geometry, functional analysis, dynamical systems, fluid dynamics, mathematical biology, mathematical physics, statistics, mathematical finance, and scientific computation.
 Many international leaders in these fields are faculty in our department and our research groups.

 We have a large and active body of excellent graduate students, and it is a top priority for us to help them achieve success.
-Currently, we have more than 120 graduate students.
+Currently, we have well over 100 graduate students.

 The Department is an affiliate of the Pacific Institute for the Mathematical Sciences, a source for numerous conferences, exciting special programs and summer schools.